dspytdao/PARSIQ-CryptoPunks/README.md

 We get immediate notifications through a telegram bot in the private channel
 ![image](https://user-images.githubusercontent.com/66903336/140609836-eb44988a-9017-4802-bb92-17279241a2f8.png)

 By using ngrok, we recieve the post request from the triggers.
-And update the User Tables on the Platform.
+For two out of three trigger we also post the data back on the Platform to update the User Tables with NodeJs.
 * [How to use ngrok with Windows and Visual Studio to test webhooks](https://www.twilio.com/docs/usage/tutorials/how-use-ngrok-windows-and-visual-studio-test-webhooks)
 ```
 var express = require('express')